 The Nisshinbo Group’s Financial Strategy

-The Nisshinbo Group’s long-term goals are ROE of 12% and sales of ¥1 trillion in the fiscal year ending December 2025.
+The Nisshinbo Group’s long-term goals are ROE of 12%.
 To achieve those goals, we will use capital investment to grow existing businesses, invest in R&D to create new businesses and advance strategic M&A deals.
 We are implementing the following financial strategy to secure funds in support of those efforts.

 Measures to Achieve Our Long-term Goals